chighja/handToHandClient/README.md

 This project uses HTML, CSS, and ReactJS for its client side application.

 You can view the repository for the NodeJS server side application [right here.](https://github.com/chighja/handToHandServer)

+### To run locally:

+Run "npm run go" from your command line.